-The rice straw mat is the traditional and most popular tatami fill.
-It offers a slightly softer feel for sitting and walking vs. fiber or foam filled mats.
+The rice straw mat is the traditional Japanese tatami fill and is used primarily in residential settings.
+It offers a slightly softer feel for sitting and walking.

-Tatami mats are greenish when new and will dry over time to become tan in color.
+Tatami mats are green when new and over time will dry to become tan in color.
 To extend the life of your Tatami, keep them dry to avoid possible mildew.
-If possible, remove the mats several times a year and allow them to air out on a dry and low humidity day for up to a few hours.
+If possible, remove the mats quarterly and allow them to dry in the sun for an afternoon.
 If your climate is damp, a room dehumidifier will also help protect your Tatami.
 To preserve the life of your mats, remove your shoes before stepping on them.
 If you use a futon or mattress on top of your Tatami, air-dry your mats by removing the futon or mattress on a regular basis.
-If your bed is situated in a room with high humidity or with limited ventilation, stand the mats up on edge outside on a sunny day for a few hours, to eliminate excess moisture.
+If your bed is situated in a room with high humidity or with limited ventilation, stand the mats up on edge outside on a sunny day for an afternoon if possible.

 To freshen and protect your mats, rotate them regularly to avoid wear from highly trafficked areas.
+Vacuum your mats at least once a month or more.
 Use a slightly damp cloth for general cleaning.
 Do not use strong detergents or abrasive cleaners as these may damage the surface of the mats.
 For stubborn marks, use an equal portion of white vinegar and water using a damp cloth.